nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 <!-- A general description of the requirement can be given here. -->

+This guide explains how to send and receive a [Request]({% link _docs_integrate/data-model-overview.md %}#request) over [enmeshed Messages]({% link _docs_integrate/data-model-overview.md %}#message) using two Connectors.
+The first of them, which we will refer to as the Sender, will send the Request.
+The second, which we will refer to as the Recipient, can decide, whether they want to accept or reject the Request.
-This guide explains how to send and receive a Request over enmeshed Messages using two Connectors, the first of which sends a Request to the second, and the second accepts or rejects the Request.
-It provides step-by-step instructions for validating the Request, creating and sending the Request, and accepting or rejecting the Request.
+We'll go through the steps of validating and creating the Request, sending and receiving it, and finally accepting or rejecting the Request.

 <!-- This include inserts the table with the metadata  -->

 {% include properties_list.html %}

-This guide assumes that you already have an active Relationship between two Connectors.
-If you don't, you should follow the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide first.
-If you created a Relationship during the [Connector Tutorial]({% link _docs_integrate/integration-example.md %}) this will also work.
+This guide assumes that you already have an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between the two Connectors, e.g. from following the [Integration Example]({% link _docs_integrate/integration-example.md %}) or the scenario page [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}).

-In this guide, the first Connector will be called Sender and the second Connector will be called Recipient.
-The Sender will send a Request to the Recipient.
-For the next steps you will need the enmeshed Address of the Recipient.
-You can find it out by calling the `GET /api/v2/Relationships` route on the Sender Connector.
+If that is not the case, either take a look at those guides first or follow the instructions of how to [establish a Relationship to another Identity]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}).

+In order to send a Message to the Recipient, it is required to know their enmeshed Address.
+To retrieve it, the Sender can [query their Relationships]({% link _docs_use-cases/use-case-transport-query-relationships.md %}) and look for the right one.

 ```jsonc
 [